 3. Lodge your proposal

-Once you have all your supporting documents ready, you can lodge and pay for your Development Application online using eServices.
-Once registered you will be issued with unique login details and be able to track the process of your development application online.
+Once you have all your supporting documents ready, you can lodge your Development Application online using NSW Planning Portal.

 4. Assessment process